-Our cold, succulent shrimp salad with Old Bay seasoning on butterhead lettuce makes for the perfect light lunch or dinner.
-The creamy dressing is indulgent yet bright.
-Ready in less than 30 minutes this salad is perfect for serving a crowd, they'll definitely think it's a Whole Lotta Yum!
+Our creamy cold shrimp salad with Old Bay seasoning and dill on butterhead lettuce makes for the perfect light lunch or dinner.
+Ready in less than 30 minutes!

-- Finely chopped red onion - Green onion can be used in place of chopped red onions.
+- Finely chopped red onion - Green onion are a nice substitute

 - Mayonnaise - To swap some of the mayo for Greek yogurt (no-fat or any you prefer), replace ¼ cup of the mayo with Greek yogurt.
 Because yogurt is tart, reduce the lemon juice to 2 tablespoons, and also add a pinch of sweetener to the dressing.